John G. Kassakian

 John G. Kassakian is an American professor of electrical engineering ([Emeritus]) in the department of electrical engineering and computer science, Massachusetts Institute of Technology (MIT), US.
 Kassakian received his undergraduate and graduate degrees in Electrical and Electronics Engineering from MIT, culminating in a Doctor of Science (Sc.D.) in 1973.
+He is a Principal Investigator at the Research Laboratory of Electronics.

 IEEE Power Electronics Society

 Within the professional community, Kassakian is best known for his leadership in the IEEE Power Electronics Society (PELS).
 He was a driving force in the formation of PELS in the 1980s, serving as the society's founding president from 1987 to 1988.
 As of 2024, the total PELS membership crossed 13,000 members globally.
 Before establishing PELS, Kassakian, along with his colleagues, felt the need for a power electronics conference serving industry, and, in 1986, created the Applied Power Electronics Conference (APEC).
 He was the General Chair of the 1st and 2nd APEC in 1986 and 1987.
 On the eve of the 40th anniversary of APEC, Kassakian was invited to give a presentation at the conference which he entitled "A Technology's Journey: 40 Years of APEC".

 To honor him for all his efforts in initiating and supporting PELS, the society created the IEEE PELS John G. Kassakian Fellowship, which is awarded to promote, recognize, and support eligible students within the society's field of interest.